oiax/tgweb/README.md

 ### Embedding articles in a page

-The `<tg-articles>` element can be used to embed multiple articles into a page or segment.
+The `<tg:articles>` element can be used to embed multiple articles into a page or segment.

 ```html
 ---